godatadriven/openllm-starter/README.md

 ### 3. Connecting to the instance

-1. Configure ssh for the compute instance (if it doesn't work, try again)
+1. Configure ssh for the compute instance.

 ```bash
 gcloud compute config-ssh
 ```

+> **Note:** It will take a few minutes before the instance is ready to accept ssh connections.
+Wait a few minutes, and try again if the next step doesn't work.

 2. Connect with the instance as prompted